-Outlook has to be one of the most used online webmail service provider developed by Microsoft.
-Most of the people use the desktop app provided by Microsoft in the Windows 10.
-The said problem affects most of the Outlook versions like Outlook 2016, 2013, 2010 etc. Therefore, to help you circumvent the issue, we have made a list of the most effective solutions which will solve your problem.
+Outlook has to be one of the most used online webmail service providers developed by Microsoft.
+Most of the people use the desktop app provided by Microsoft in Windows 10.
+The said problem affects most of the Outlook versions like Outlook 2016, 2013, 2010, etc. Therefore, to help you circumvent the issue, we have made a list of the most effective solutions which will solve your problem.

 What causes Outlook to Keep Asking for Password on Windows 10?

 When your Outlook app keeps asking for the password, it can be due to the following factors —

 - Outlook settings: Sometimes, there is a problem with your Outlook app settings which is causing the issue.

 - Windows update or upgrade: In some cases, a Windows update or upgrade can reset your intentionally set preferences for certain apps that can cause the issue.